gute-kunst/shithead/docs/architecture.md

 ## Overview

-The current alpha is a single FastAPI service that serves a browser client and persists session state in SQLite.
+The current app is a single FastAPI service that serves a browser client and persists session state in SQLite.

 - `server/pyshithead/main.py` exposes the REST endpoints, the per-game WebSocket, and the static app shell.
 - `server/pyshithead/models/session` owns lobby/session state, player connectivity, snapshots, reconnects, and timeout handling.
 - `server/pyshithead/models/common/game_manager.py` adapts transport-layer requests into game-engine calls.
 - `server/pyshithead/models/game` contains the actual Shithead rules, card state, turn order, and play-pile behavior.
-- `server/pyshithead/static` contains the browser alpha client, CSS, manifest, and service worker.
+- `server/pyshithead/static` contains the browser client, CSS, manifest, and service worker.

+The repo is still compact, but it is no longer in the earliest prototype stage where structure is optional.
+New frontend work should extend the current ownership boundaries instead of pushing behavior back into the entrypoint file.

+## Frontend Ownership

+- `server/pyshithead/static/frontend/session_controller.js` owns REST calls, WebSocket lifecycle, session restore/reconnect flow, and inbound snapshot/private-state application.
+- `server/pyshithead/static/frontend/game_ui_controller.js` owns gameplay interaction flow, legality handling, optimistic gameplay behavior, and shoutout submission/cooldown behavior.
+- `server/pyshithead/static/frontend/gameplay_ui_state.js` owns derived gameplay UI state, prompts, action availability, and turn guidance.
+- `server/pyshithead/static/frontend/view/gameplay_screen.js` owns gameplay rendering.
+- Shoutouts now move through first-class frontend state and render paths rather than imperative DOM injection.
+- `server/pyshithead/static/app.js` is mostly composition/wiring plus remaining motion and gesture infrastructure.
+That remaining hotspot is not a reason to put new gameplay, shoutout, or transport ownership there.

+Practical expectation for feature work:

+- use the existing owner module when touching gameplay rendering, gameplay derivation, shoutouts, or transport
+- prefer explicit state and rendering flow over post-render DOM patching
+- treat real ownership change as an architectural decision, not a casual convenience move
+- avoid broad rewrites when a local extension of the current boundary is enough

 ## Runtime Flow